 4.1.4 The effective date of the rent increase;

 4.1.5 The community owner’s contact information, which shall include the name and mailing address of a representative of the community owner authorized to respond to questions relating to the proposed rent increase and schedule any necessary meetings and/or arbitration proceedings required under the Act; and

 4.1.6 If the proposed rent increase exceeds the CPI-U, a date, time and place on which the community owner is available to meet with the affected home owners, Home Owners Association, or their representatives, which dates must be within thirty (30) days of the date the notice is mailed out.

-When a proposed rent increase exceeds the CPI-U, the Authority shall schedule a meeting between the parties at the time, date, and place set forth in the community owner’s initial notice unless the Authority determines, based on input from the parties, that said time, date, or place should be changed, in which case the Authority, in its sole discretion, shall schedule the meeting at a time and place to be held within thirty (30) days from the mailing of the notice of the rent increase.
+When a proposed rent increase exceeds the CPI-U, the Authority shall schedule a meeting between the parties at the time, date, and place set forth in the community owner’s initial notice, unless the Authority determines, based on input from the parties, that said time, date, or place should be changed, in which case the Authority, in its sole discretion, shall schedule the meeting at a time and place to be held no later than thirty (30) days after the mailing of the notice of the rent increase.
 Unless otherwise agreed to by all of the parties, the meeting shall take place in the county in which the manufactured home community is located.
 Notice of the time, date and place of the meeting shall be provided to the community owner and the HOA.
 If no HOA exists, notice of the time, date, and place of the meeting shall be provided to the affected leaseholders, or their designated representative, by the community owner.